by Whova | Last updated: October 4th, 2019

 Communicating the following information, in this order, will help to prevent unpleasant surprises for both your team as well as the attendees:

 - Speakers’/hosts’ names: Since your speakers and hosts are a huge part of what draws attendees to your event, you’ll want to start introducing speakers early on in your event communications.
-Include on your speakers might be keynote titles, photos, and brief introductory bios.
+Information to include on your speakers might be keynote titles, photos, and brief introductory bios.
 You can also consider sharing their presentation slides or any necessary handouts.

 - Event agenda and activity: Attendees will need to know the event agenda ahead of time to plan their event activities and make the most of the day, which is especially important in a conference with multiple sessions.